christweekie/kotlin-service/README.md

 2. Endpoint talking to simple R2DBC
 3. Swagger
 4. Test cases with simple Spring webtest
-5.
-   1. Test cases with WebTestClient
-   2. Test cases with RestAssured
-   3. Swagger documentation
-   4. Flyway to build and populate the database
-   5.
+5. Build docker image and push to repo
+6. Properties - with CSV to list